Har Ki Dun Trek

 People go for other treks by this route, like, Bali Pass, Borasu Pass, Dhumdhar Kandi Pass, Maldaru Lake, Bainya Top, Black Peak Expedition, Swargarohini Peak Expedition, Ruinsara Tal, there are more so people come here all year round Live on.

-The temperature of the Har Ki Dun Trek always varies with time.
+Har Ki Dun Trek Temperature is always varies with time.
 The summer temperature of this is Day – (5°C to 15°C), Night – (2° C to 8° C) and the winter temperature is Day (-2°C to -5° C) Night (-5°C to -12°C).

 Many people also called this trek is Har Ki Doon or Har Ki Doon Valley because they may not know the exact name of this trek.
 Many People search for this trek on Google in different names like Harkidun, Har Ki Doon, Har Ki Doon Valley, and etc.